-A dictionary attack is a method of breaking into a password-protected computer, network or other IT resource by systematically entering every word in a dictionary as a password.
+A dictionary attack is a method of breaking into a password-protected computer, network or other IT resource by systematically entering every word in a dictionary, or word list, as a password.
 A dictionary attack can also be used in an attempt to find the key necessary to decrypt an encrypted message or document.

 In systems with strong password requirements, the brute-force method of attack, in which every possible combination of characters and spaces is tested up to a certain maximum length, can sometimes be effective.
 However, a brute-force attack can take a long time to produce results.

-Strong, randomized passwords cannot be easily predicted, and they are highly unlikely to be included in the predetermined password library.
-Because a dictionary attack's guess attempts are limited to a preselected list, it is essentially impossible to crack nonpredictable passwords.
+Strong, randomized passwords consisting of random characters and symbols are the strongest type of password.
+They cannot be easily predicted, and they are highly unlikely to be included in the predetermined password library.
+Because a dictionary attack's guess attempts are limited to a preselected list, it is essentially impossible to use one to crack nonpredictable passwords.

 How do dictionary attacks work?

 A dictionary attack uses a preselected library of words and phrases to guess possible passwords.
 It operates under the assumption that users tend to pull from a basic list of passwords, such as "password," "123abc" and "123456."